Queen (slang)

 In gay slang, queen is a term used to refer to a flamboyant or effeminate gay man.
 The term can either be pejorative or celebrated as a type of self-identification.

 History

+When James I of England ascended the English throne in 1603, an epigram circulated in London: "Elizabeth was King: now James is Queen."
+This pasquinade was noted by the Italian historian Gregorio Leti.

+However, its current common usage is derived from Cockney rhyming slang of "Queen Mary", based on Mary of Teck, who married the future King George V in 1893, as this rhymes with "fairy", the original term for a gay man.

 In 1951, Karl Bowman, former president of the American Psychiatric Association, described patients who were called queens, in a report to the California State Legislature:

 Such individuals in the 20th century would later be commonly termed transsexuals.